Metro Manila: Roads and highways

-Railway systems

-Various railway systems in Metro Manila; from top left to right: LRT Line 1, LRT Line 2, MRT Line 3, and PNR Metro Commuter.
+Rail

 System map of the Metro Manila railway system.

 Rail transportation in the Greater Manila Area is a major part of the transportation system in Metro Manila and its surrounding areas.
 It consists of the Manila Light Rail Transit System, Manila Metro Rail Transit System, and the PNR Metro Commuter Line.
 As of 2021, the three systems and its four operational lines combined has 82 stations, covering a total of 113.3 km.
 The network makes up the majority of active railways in the country and bear the brunt of providing the metropolis with rail as a faster alternative mode of transport other than buses and jeepneys.
 However, these systems are currently insufficient for the rapidly expanding metropolis; to address this, new lines and line extensions are under construction, which will extend the system far out into neighboring regions.

 Several new railway projects are being undertaken by the national government and the private sector.
 These include the North–South Commuter Railway, the Metro Manila Subway, and MRT Line 7, all of which are under construction.
 Line extensions such as the LRT Line 1 Cavite extension and the LRT Line 2 West extension are in the pipeline.
 The proposed MRT Line 4 was also planned.
 Other line extensions and railway lines are in the planning stage.